 From the stats, we can make a few interesting observations:

 - ATV width is usually closely related to the ATV engine size.
-Smaller engines equal smaller width, while a bigger engine usually means a wider bike.
+Smaller engines equal smaller widths, while a bigger engine usually means a broader vehicle.

-- ATVs between 420 cc and 850 cc does not vary that much in width on average.
+- ATVs between 420 cc and 850 cc do not vary that much in width on average.

-- The smallest sizes of ATVs (below 420cc) much narrower than the average, while the biggest machines (1000 cc) are considerably wider.
+- The smallest engine sizes of ATVs (below 420cc) are much narrower than the average, while the biggest machines (1000 cc) are considerably wider.

-If you’ve never owned an ATV before, it’s not always that easy to understand just how important the machine’s width is.
+If you’ve never owned an ATV, it’s not always easy to understand how vital the machine’s width is.
 Let’s have a look at a few scenarios where width does matter.

 A significant number of ATV trails do not allow you to ride machines that are more than 50 inches wide.

 This, however, is not an issue if you ride a stock ATV.
-All stock ATVs you will find on the market today are 50 inches or narrower.
+All stock ATVs are 50 inches or narrower.

-But the restrictions do exclude most UTV’s from riding these trails as they are typically above 50 inches wide.
+But the restrictions exclude most UTVs from riding these trails as they are typically above 50 inches wide.
 However, because of these regulations, more and more manufacturers are now offering even UTVs, that is just 50 inches wide.

-There is not only when riding on man-made trails when width matters.
-The wider your ATV is, the more likely you are to get stuck or not fit between trees and big rocks when riding in the forest.
+ATV width matters not only when riding on man-made trails.
+The wider your ATV is, the more likely you will get stuck or not fit between trees and big rocks when riding in the forest.

-As soon as you start making modifications to your ATV, such as installing tracks, wheel spacers, or bigger wheels, it will become wider and may no longer fit in your trailer or truck bed.
+As soon as you start modifying your ATV, such as installing tracks, wheel spacers, or bigger wheels, it will become wider and may no longer fit in your trailer or truck bed.

 That’s why it’s always a good idea to measure how wide of an ATV you can fit before you purchase these upgrades if you may end up having to upgrade your means of transport as well.